moby/moby/docs/sources/reference/commandline/cli.md

     750d58736b4b        6 weeks ago         /bin/sh -c #(nop) MAINTAINER Tianon Gravi <ad   0 B
     511136ea3c5a        9 months ago                                                        0 B                 Imported from -

-To see how the `docker:apache` image which was commited from a container:
+To see how the `docker:apache` image was added to a container's base image:

     $ sudo docker history docker:scm
     IMAGE               CREATED             CREATED BY                                      SIZE                COMMENT